-World Mental Health Day is this weekend and as parents with children who have a mental health illness will know, finding adequate treatment is virtually impossible.
+My family has been trying to find a definitive diagnosis and treatment for my child for the past two years.
+As parents with children who have a mental health illness will know, finding adequate treatment is virtually impossible.

-Ironically, only after a day surgery appointment were red flags noted by the Doctor which expedited the process.
-If it wasn’t for the Dr. that was working on a completely different issue, we would still be on waitlists that are now 24 months long.
+Ironically, only after a day surgery appointment were red flags noted by the doctor which expedited the process.
+If it wasn’t for the doctor that was working on a completely different issue, we would still be on wait lists that are now 24 months long.

 As a parent what can you do?